stevenstefanov/offline-budget-tracker/README.md

 ## Credits

 Thank you to Columbia's Full-Stack Web Developer bootcamp for all the assistance and for teaching me all that I have learned.
-Credit also goes to Google for helping me find any needed resource.

 ## Licence